-You can always email the Accommodation Officer at SRCaccommodation@ or meet them for a friendly chat.
+You can always email our HelpHub at helphub@st-andrews.ac.uk.
 They can also offer advice, go through the problem with you and suggest what you can do further.
 Situations like this are not uncommon and you should never deal with them alone.